TheMMcOfficial/cups-for-openwrt/README.md

 echo "src-git cups https://github.com/Gr4ffy/lede-cups.git" >> feeds.conf.default

-cd scripts

-./feeds update -a
+./scripts/feeds update -a
 ```

 **make sure to have all the dependencies install to compile the package**
 ```
-./feeds install -a
+./scripts/feeds install -a

 make menuconfig
 ```